 On the last night of Chanukah camp, bereaved children stand up before the entire camp and speak about their journey of healing.

-My name is Moriah and I am 14 years old.
+My name is Moriah Cohen and I am 14 years old.
 I am part of the younger girls group at camp.

 My brother Neriah and seven of his friends were murdered in a terror attack at Merkaz Harav 10 years ago.

 I joined OneFamily five years ago when I was in third grade.

 I wanted to tell you about something that happened to me.
 After my brother Neriah was murdered, I experienced a serious incident that caused me to limp on my right foot.
 Last summer at camp something very meaningful happened to me.

 Our group went ice skating and I was very scared because I did not want to skate and hurt my leg again, but then my group gave me a hand and walked with me together on the ice.
 It gave me strength and the feeling that I was not alone and there was someone with me who I could always hold on to.
 And I succeeded.
 I felt great satisfaction because at first I did not believe in myself but after they helped me, it gave me confidence and I could do it.

 This year I did not want to dance.
 I was afraid everyone would laugh at me.
 My councilor did not give up on me; she insisted that I dance and that I ignore anyone who laughs.
 At the last minute I decided to dance and it made me feel like I should not give up on myself even when it was difficult.